-The SSD coordinator will have access to the NAR approximately 30 days before test day.
-It lists students with College Board-approved accommodations, stateallowed accommodations, and EL time and one-half.
+The SSD coordinator will have access to the NAR throughout the year, but they should check the NAR for updates regularly and as close to test day as possible.
+The NAR lists students with College Board-approved accommodations, state-allowed accommodations, and EL time and one-half.
 The SSD coordinator will need to review the NAR for all students and, if needed, add any additional students who have been approved for accommodations.
 Staff should record whatever accommodations are used during testing on the NAR.

-We recommend that you use copies of the NAR as room rosters for your accommodated students, as the NAR gives instructions about which scripts and specific materials, if any, to use.
-Several days before test day, print and distribute copies of the NAR to proctors so they can plan to use the appropriate scripts.
+We recommend that you use copies of the NAR as room rosters for students with accommodations.
+Several days before test day, print and distribute copies of the NAR to proctors.
 Instruct the proctor to note their own name on the NAR, annotate it with attendance and accommodations used, and return it with other materials.